Back to Resources

 • A Request For Proposal (RFP): Is used to invite proposals for specific business software.

-• A A Request For Information (RFI): Is a general request sent out by businesses describing the business problems that they’re looking to solve.
+• A Request For Information (RFI): Is a general request sent out by businesses describing the business problems that they’re looking to solve.
 Vendors answer these questions with a catalog of solutions that they believe can help solve these problems and boost the overall operational efficiency of the soliciting business.

 • A Request For Quotation (RFQ): Comprises documents sent out by businesses as formal requests for a consolidated pricing structure for the products and services they wish to acquire.
 RFQs are usually sent out as a part of the RFP.